RoboticsClubIITDelhi/3-Wheel-Drive-System/CodeBase/README.md

 ## 📁 Software Architecture

-The software for the Micromouse project is designed with modularity in mind, separating core control functions from maze-solving algorithms.
+The software for the 3-Wheeled Drive project contains the following components:
+- Motor Speed Control using a PID controller
+- Kinematics of drive
+- Odometry calculations
+- Position based control using odometry values

 <div align="center">